Altru · App

 other health care professionals, games developers, coders, strategists, data science UX, interaction and visual designers.
 We collaborated and co-created to develop deeper insight, deliver ideas, a final prototype and plan.

-We also thought how we can use new technology including data and gaming to create ideas that have the following qualities:
+We also thought about how we could use new technology including data and gaming to create ideas that have the following qualities:

 • Barrier-free easy to access and use